abbenteprizer/humanlike-scheduler/README.md

 ![Alt text](/distribution.png?raw=true "Distribution")

 ## How to use
-The program is called "humane" and should be imported into the program that you want to schedule a function in.
+The program is called "humane".

-In humane there is a function called "sched" that takes two arguments: the function you want to schedule and the frequency (given as number of times per day).
+In "humane" there is a function called "sched" that takes two arguments: \
+A function you want to schedule and the frequency (given as number of times per day).

 humane.sched(function, frequency)